Loading pose estimation model

 Uses female reference ranges

-Selecting a sex loads the relevant reference dataset for angle grading.
+Selecting a gender loads the relevant reference dataset for angle grading.

 Step 2 -- Upload videos (all three required)